johnandersen777/johnandersen777.github.io/content/posts/linux-kernel.md

 `VMLAUNCH` or `VMRESUME`, `enter_guest_mode` is called, which means that `is_guest_mode` will now return `true`.

+### Terminology

+Root mode = L0 when not running a virtual machine

+Non-root mode = L0 when running a virtual machine L(n)

 ## Assembly

 What is `jmp 1f`?